 Snow cover weekly time series are aggregated at the 12, 6, and 3 months time scales.
-The 6-months aggregation partitions the year in two periods, respectively the cold (from October to March) and the warm season (from April to September); the 3-months aggregation identifies four seasons: winter (Jan-Mar), spring (Apr-Jun), summer (Jul-Sep) and autumn (Oct-Dec).
+The 6-months aggregation partitions the year in two periods, respectively the cold (from October to March) and the warm season (from April to September); the 3-months aggregation identifies four seasons: winter (January-March), spring (April-June), summer (July-September) and autumn (October-December).
 Due to the weekly temporal resolution, it is necessary to identify a criterion to set the beginning of each season.
 We define as the first winter week the week that includes January 1.
-The 3-months aggregation is applied also to the
+The 3-months aggregation is applied also to the atmospheric indices.

-70 atmospheric indices.

-Several indices, suited both for spatial and temporal analysis, are then obtained: the mean, maximum and minimum fraction of snow covered area (hereafter referred as indices in space (IS, i.e., IS{mean} , IS{max} , and IS{min} , respectively) are used to investigate the spatial variability; their respective week of occurrence (WO), together with the mean percentage of days with snow (IT, indices of time), are considered as indicators for the temporal variability.
+Several indices, suited both for spatial and temporal analysis, are then obtained: the mean, maximum and minimum fraction of snow covered area (hereafter referred as indices in space (IS, i.e., $IS{mean}$ , $IS{max}$ , and $IS{min}$ , respectively) are used to investigate the spatial variability; their respective week of occurrence (WO), together with the mean percentage of days with snow (IT, indices of time), are considered as indicators for the temporal variability.

-- The Mann-Kendall test for trend (Helsel and Hirsch, 1992) is applied to the time series of snow indices in order to detect significant trends in the duration and extent of snow cover.
+The Mann-Kendall test for trend (Helsel and Hirsch, 1992) is applied to the time series of snow indices in order to detect significant trends in the duration and extent of snow cover.
 This test is non-parametric and is therefore quite robust, in that it does not assume any prior distribution of the data.
-Moreover, it is less affected by outliers, because it compares the relative magnitudes of data rather - 80 than the data values.
+Moreover, it is less affected by outliers, because it compares the relative magnitudes of data rather than the data values.
 Since serial correlation can affect the significance of the trend detected, data are tested for autocorrelation using the Ljung-Box-Q test (Ljung and Box, 1978) with a significance level equal to 0.05.
 When serial correlation is present, the significance of trend is assessed following the procedure described in Hamed and Rao (1998).

-The relationships between snow cover and atmospheric circulation indices are investigated using the Spearman Rank correlation test (Helsel and Hirsch, 1992), that gives a non-parametric measure of the statistical dependency between two ranked variables.
-Correlations and trends are assumed to be statistically significant when their significance level is $\alpha = 0.05$.
-A general assumption of nonparametric tests based on rank is that the sample is drawn from a continuous distribution and that tied observations (i.e. recurrence of the same value) can be ignored.
-Dealing with snow cover data very low.
+The relationships between snow cover and atmospheric circulation indices are investigated using the Spearman Rank correlation test (Helsel and Hirsch, 1992), that gives a nonparametric measure of the statistical dependency between two ranked variables.
+Correlations and trends are assumed to be statistically significant when their significance level is $\alpha = 0.05$ .
+A general assumption of non-parametric tests based on rank is that the sample is drawn from a continuous distribution and that tied observations (i.e. recurrence of the same value) can be ignored.
+Dealing with snow cover data over the whole Europe, this assumption is not realistic for regions where the variability of temporal indices is either zero (i.e presence or absence of snow cover for the whole seasonal time series) or very low.
 To overcome this problem, only time series of IT with a coefficient of variation grater than 0.2 are used to perform the correlation and the trend tests.
-Adopting this threshold over the coefficient of variation as a selection criterion, the IT times series corresponding to areas with low
+Adopting this threshold over the coefficient of variation as a selection criterion, the IT times series corresponding to areas with low snow cover variability (e.g. South-Western Spain and Southern Italy) are removed from the analyses.
+However, even when the variability is high, some values of IT can repeatedly occur in the time series.
+Therefore, a correction for tied observation is considered for the evaluation of the test significance (Helsel and Hirsch, 1992, see chapter 8).